IN CONVERSATION WITH:

 The major issues I grapple with surround the act of photographing people.
 On most days, I feel a strong sense of purpose in engaging with people out in the world, learning who they are, and sharing that experience of making a photograph.
 99% of the time, it is a very fulfilling act for both the sitter and me.
 Some days, though, I become very hesitant and question everything about it.
 It is almost like I imagine every problem and excuse not to approach someone.
 Once I enter this state of mind, it is very hard for me to escape it.
 These issues surrounding representation, othering, “hunting” for a portrait, and the imbalance of power between myself and the sitter are things that I think about all the time, no matter what the situation.
 This is the main reason I now only photograph people in public spaces with whom I’ve crossed physical paths or have already begun an organic interaction.
 Once I do have one of these beautiful interactions again, it reminds me of why I do it in the first place.
 As a photographer, I have to remind myself to not get so hung up on the actual pictures.
 Curran Hatleberg gave a talk at RIT when I was in my last semester and said, “Some experiences turn into photographs, but most experiences are just stories.”

 AS: I’m always curious about what makes us spend longer looking at an image.
-How do you go about finding new artists or inspiration?
-Also what are some of your favourite photo books/projects you’ve found recently?
+How do you go about finding inspiration?

 IW: My number one source for finding new artists and inspiration is Baltimore Photo Space in Baltimore, MD.
 I have been buying photobooks from them since 2020.
 The offering that Kyle and Tori have consistently put out for the past three years has been, in my opinion, the highest of quality in the independent photobook store space.
 Anytime I feel the itch to look for a new photobook or just see what’s being published right now, I always check out their website; because of them, I have been introduced to the work of Massao Mascaro, Baldwin Lee, and Lora Webb Nichols, all whose work I deeply admire and show to my students.